infinum/frontend-handbook/JavaScript/Angular.md

 As of Angular 6, make sure to use `{ providedIn: 'root' }` [for singletons](https://angular.io/guide/singleton-services#providing-a-singleton-service) whenever possible.

-DI is very useful for testing purposes, as shown in the next chapter.
+DI is very useful for testing purposes, as shown in a later chapter.

 ## Angular Universal (server-side rendering)